Wiredcraft/test-backend/README.md

 separate controllers.

 With the addition of distance search, in the profile view there is a radar icon.
-Clicking on the icon will open a dialogue in with the user can enter a distance (in meters) in which to search and then set off an AJAX request (now we are calling it _fetch_) and the listing  of people will be updated to reflect the people in the given range of the person whose profile is displayed.
+Clicking on the icon will open a dialogue in with the user can enter a distance (in meters) in which to search.
+Afterwards an AJAX request is made (actually we're using javascript's _fetch_ function) which returns a list of ids within that range.
+The listing of people on the page is updated to reflect the people in the given range of the person whose profile is displayed.

 # Authentication